Photo: Tomek Dersu Aaron

 APPLICABLE LAW

-Article 10.1
+Article 11.1

-These Terms and Conditions for Visitors and the agreement between the visitor and Stedelijk Museum Amsterdam are governed by Dutch law.
+These Terms and Conditions for Visitors and the agreement between the visitor and the Stedelijk Museum Amsterdam are governed by Dutch law.

-Article 10.2
+Article 11.2

-The director of the Stedelijk Museum Amsterdam.
+Board of the Stedelijk Museum Amsterdam